The best comics I read in 2023

 Not a good fit for: People who want their comic books about superheroes doing superhero stuff.
 This is definitely the story of a villain.
 Lovers of big corporations, unchecked capitalism, and environmental harm.

-The cover image of the comic book The Hunger and the Dusk, issue 1.
+Cover of The Hunger and the Dusk issue 1.

 Image: IDW Publishing